dbp/website/drafts/remembering-things.markdown

 to do in the next month or two (etc, you get the point), and you can imagine that if you start piling up all of these together you would have an unmanageable list.
-There are also further complications: some tasks are repeating but have deadlines (bills!), others repeat but without clear deadlines (e.g., vacuuming should happen maybe weekly, but it's not particularly urgent if it doesn't), and some only make sense to do in certain places (i.e., even if it is the day when the recycling is put out, if I'm not at home, there isn't much point in telling me that).
+There are also further complications: some tasks are repeating but have deadlines (medicines, bills, etc), others repeat but without clear deadlines (e.g., vacuuming should happen maybe weekly, but it's not particularly urgent if it doesn't), and some only make sense to do in certain places (i.e., even if it is the day when the recycling is put out, if I'm not at home, there isn't much point in telling me that).

 Ideally, when adding tasks you could put down specific _or vague_ times when they should happen, where they make sense to happen (or where they don't make